dekellum/marked/README.md

 ### Tree walking filters API

-Bulk modifications to the DOM is easily achieved with a mutating filter functions/closures and a tree walker (depth or breadth-first) implementation.
+Bulk modifications to the DOM is easily and efficiently achieved with mutating filter functions/closures and a tree walker (depth or breadth-first) implementation in _marked_.
+This style of intervace is sometimes called the "visitor pattern".
 See `Document::filter_at` for details.
-The crate also includes the following built-in filters (partial list):
+The crate also includes the following built-in filters (a partial list):

 `detach_banned_element`
 : `Detach` known banned (via metadata) and unknown elements